Sales Slow? Time to Recruit!

 They’re busy knocking on more doors and making more sales calls.
 They’re being aggressive.
 They’re being persistent.
 And from the perspective of most HR managers, they’re being annoying!

-With few exceptions, the staffing industry is in the midst of a moderate to severe recession.
 During slow times, the natural tendency is to focus on sales activities.
 But in a highly competitive industry like staffing, this strategy can backfire.

 While you undoubtedly want to increase sales, you certainly don’t want to aggravate potential customers or burn out your sales team.
 Making more cold calls is not the solution.
 But, here’s one idea that might help…